BabaIsYou/Domotique/README.md

 # Domotique
-Scripts et autres utilisés chez moi / Scriots and other things used at home
+Scripts et autres utilisés chez moi / Scripts or other things used at home